-Ween’s debut album is jam-packed with ideas and it’s the most entertaining of their early, lo-fi albums.
+Ween’s debut album is jam-packed with ideas and it’s the most entertaining of their early, lo-fi records.
 Their self-mythologising is fun on songs like ‘Up On The Hill’.
-GWS is impressively diverse, from a lengthy and filthy Prince parody (‘L.M.L.Y.P.’) to the hardcore punk of the opening ‘You F***ed Up’.
+GodWeenSatan is impressively diverse, from a lengthy and filthy Prince parody (‘L.M.L.Y.P.’) to the hardcore punk of the opening ‘You F***ed Up’.

 #4 Chocolate and Cheese

-After three lo-fi albums, Ween created Chocolate and Cheese in a recording studio.
+After three lo-fi albums, Ween created Chocolate and Cheese in an actual recording studio.
 As usual Chocolate and Cheese is a grab bag of styles, although the clearer sound makes Ween appear even more eclectic.
-‘Freedom of ’76’ is Ween’s take on Philadelphia Soul, with the duo stealing Philadelphia’s Liberty Bell in the Spike Jonze directed music video.
+‘Freedom of ’76’ is Ween’s take on Philadelphia Soul, with the duo stealing Philadelphia’s Liberty Bell in the Spike Jonze-directed music video.

 #2 White Pepper

 White Pepper is Ween’s tamest album, smoothly produced and devoid of foul language.
 Musically, it’s inspired by Beatlesque pop music and 1970s radio fare – there are sharp parodies of Jimmy Buffett and Steely Dan.
 It’s Ween at their most accessible, and it’s full of excellent songs – the gently psychedelic ‘Flutes of Chi’, and the straightforward pop/rock of ‘Even If You Don’t’.
 There’s still enough weird stuff to satisfy hardcore fans – the warbling tapes of ‘Ice Castles’ and the heaviness of ‘The Grobe’.